-37. Orgasms - Orgasms cause contractions which is one of the reasons they feel so good.
+37. Orgasms - Orgasms cause contractions, which is one of the reasons they feel so good.
 It's also why many women enjoy orgasms more during pregnancy!
 You can try this method alone or with a partner . . . whatever you're comfortable with.

-More Helpful Links on Birth & Babies
+A Helpful Article About Birth & Babies

 - How to Have a Shorter Labor